 Rush Hour 3 (2007)

-Official Score: 4 Stars
+Official Score: 4 out of 5

 Chan and Tucker return for the third installment of this popular buddy cop trilogy.
 It has been 6 years, and Tucker’s character has returned to L.A. as a street cop while Chan is now a security agent for Counselor Han (from the first film).
 Counselor Han is shot during a speech condemning the Triads and attempting to shut them down.
 Now Chan and Tucker must travel to France, where it is believed that the particular member of the Triads is living and basing his illegal business.
 Tucker is on top of his game in this installment hitting rapid fire punch lines with perfect comic timing, and Chan is his usual amazing self doing insane stunts and banter with Tucker.